 Stand Your Ground laws have a disproportionate effect on communities of color.

-- When white shooters kill black victims, the resulting homicides are deemed justifiable 11 times more frequently than when the shooter is black and the victim is white.
+- When white shooters kill black victims, the resulting homicides are deemed justifiable by law enforcement 11 times more frequently than when the shooter is black and the victim is white.
 Roman, J. (2013).
 Race, Justifiable Homicide, and Stand Your Ground Laws: Analysis of FBI Supplementary Homicide Report Data.
 Urban Institute.
 Available at http://urbn.is/2gGvGvM.

 - Controlling for other factors—such as who initiated the confrontation and whether or not the victim was armed—Florida SYG cases with minority victims are half as likely to lead to conviction, compared to cases with white victims.Ackermann, N., Goodman, M. S., Gilbert, K., Arroyo-Johnson, C., & Pagano, M. (2015).
 Race, law, and health: Examination of ’stand your ground’ and defendant convictions in Florida.
 Social Science & Medicine, 142, 194–201.